 Here's another simple combo of a shredded carrot I like.

-Make carrot ribbons, as in the original carrot salad recipe, add chopped hard-boiled eggs, diced red pepper, and diced green pepper.
+Make carrot ribbons, as in the original carrot salad recipe, add chopped hard-boiled eggs, and diced red and green peppers.
 Make a triple batch of dressing, toss, and enjoy.
 I love this salad!

 Health Benefits of Carrots